Easy Methods to Fix max_execution_time Fatal Error in WordPress?

 If you don’t have access to server files or are unsure about making changes yourself, contacting your WordPress hosting provider is a great option.

-Step 1: Reach out to your hosting provider’s support team through email or live chat.
+• Step 1: Contact your hosting provider’s support team via email or live chat.

 Hosting providers are usually quick to make this adjustment for you, especially if you’re on a managed hosting plan.
 Managed services often handle such technical tasks seamlessly, preventing you from running into this issue in the future.